 Dovercourt Holiday Camp

-Dovercourt Camp near Harwich, was visited by Lady Marion Philipps of the Women's Voluntary Services in January 1939.
-The Butlins holiday camp was taken on by Quaker and Jewish groups to act as a first lodging for newly-arrived refugee children until future arrangements could be made.
-The organisations paid for all provisions and accommodations for the children at Dovercourt, agreeing that Butlins would provide the food.
+Dovercourt Camp near Harwich, was visited by Lady Marion Phillips of the Women's Voluntary Services in January 1939.
+The holiday camp was taken on by Quaker and Jewish groups as a lodging for newly-arrived children.
+The organisations paid for all provisions at Dovercourt, agreeing that Butlins would provide the food.

 Anna Essinger and Bunce Court School

 Anna Essinger, the headmistress of Landschulheim Herrlingen school in Baden-Wurttemberg, raised funds from British Quakers to purchase Bunce Court in Kent.

 Essinger was placed under Nazi investigation in April 1933 when she was denounced for refusing to fly the Nazi flag and swastika at the school.
 Essinger informed the parents of her desire to move the school to England and received permission to evacuate 65 children with her.
 The old school was seized by the Nazis and used to house Jewish seniors who had been forcibly relocated from Wurttemberg.